Automating-GIS-processes/Lesson-3-Geocoding-Spatial-Queries/README.md

-# Lesson 3:-Geocoding & Spatial queries
+# Lesson 3: Geocoding & Spatial queries

-# Lesson 2: Working with Geo-DataFrames in Pandas and Geopandas

 **NEW!**: You can optionally (**recommended**) read these materials from a new website.
 Go to [https://automating-gis-processes.github.io/2016/](https://automating-gis-processes.github.io/2016/).